Men Behaving Manly: Critical response

 Marcus Gibson of Bubbleblabber gave the episode a 4.5 out of 10.
 He highlighted the performance of Albert Brooks but thought the plot of people going to camp to change themselves was a repetitive plot from previous episodes.
 He also thought the portrayal of masculinity in the episode was "disappointing".
 Mike Celestino of Laughing Place also highlighted the performance by Brooks.
 Although he liked the jokes, he thought the plot was weak.
 Marisa Roffman of Give Me My Remote "wanted a little bit more from this episode".
 She also thought the plot of the males going to a camp was repetitive.

 JM McNab of Cracked.com liked that the episode answered the question of the whereabouts of Maya, Moe's fiancée whom he met in the season 20 episode "Eeny Teeny Maya Moe" and got engaged to in season 33's "The Wayz We Were."
 Nick Valdez of Comicbook.com also praised her return, which was due to Maya inviting her to the cabin and the two still being engaged and planning to get married.
 He concluded, "With Maya's return in the new episode, The Simpsons confirms, thankfully, that they haven't kept this story to themselves.
 Moe getting married would be a big change, but it's been made clear that it probably won't change him much compared to his previous character."
 Valdez also praised Albert Brooks' performance as Greg, which he considered a significant improvement over other roles such as Dr. Raufbold in "Bull-E" and Tad Spangler in "The Heartbroke Kid."
 Even so, he said Brooks didn't quite reach the level of Hank Scorpio in the season eight episode "You Only Move Twice."

+Nick Valdez of Comicbook.com ranked the episode 12th on his list, "Every Episode of The Simpsons Season 37, Ranked Worst to Best."
+He said, "It's not exactly groundbreaking for the show, but it does include some fun nods to the status quo, like the return of Moe's partner, Maya, who had been missing for years."